diskoverdata/diskover-docs/source_files/maintenance_routine_intro.md

 ___
 # Routine Maintenance

-Routine maintenance of the Diskover curation platform consists of ensuring your environment is updated and current with software versions as they become available.
+Routine maintenance of Diskover consists of ensuring your environment is updated and current with software versions as they become available.